Omnilert's Voice Calling endpoint includes the ability to convert text-to-speech, changing your written content into an audio message in voice calls.

 - Emoji / "text speak" and technical jargon: Generally speaking, the text-to-speech engine can't handle non-dictionary words.

 - Dates and time in shorthand: Dates and times should be written out phonetically.
+This limitation is particularly important to keep in mind when using text variables in your templates and scenarios!

 Let's take a simple "Campus opens tomorrow" message, but write it three ways to be converted to speech: